ForgeKit-ai/forgekit/README.md

 time.
 Runtime-only secrets should still be uploaded separately via `forge secrets:set`.

+When `forge deploy` executes it will also load environment variables from `.env`, `.env.local` and `.env.production` if those files exist.
+They are read in that order so later files override earlier ones, while existing shell variables remain untouched.
+This ensures any detected variables are available for injection during the build process.

 ## Purpose

 ForgeKit aims to streamline bootstrapping modern JavaScript projects by providing a collection of ready‑to‑use stacks with minimal setup hassle.